-Our Bring Your Own Device (BYOD) program means that students have the advantage of using their own device in classes, with which they are comfortable & familiar with.
+Our bring your own device (BYOD) programme means that students have the advantage of using their own device in classes, with which they are comfortable and familiar with.

 CHOOSING A DEVICE:

 Selecting the right device doesn’t need to be daunting.
 A suitable device is one that will last, work well, and has a battery life that can last all day at school.